cdresche/IT-Support-Engineer-Take-Home/setting-up-some-workstations.md

 6. User logs into Bitwarden (SSO with Entra ID)
 7. User home directory is automatically created upon first login
 8. User open https://outlook.office.com for email & calendar access
+9. Verify printers and drives are mapped.

-### Completion
+### Setup Verification and Completion
 IT Support updates ticket with any important information and then marks ticket as complete, which triggers a "Welcome Email" that could include:
 * Entra ID authentication guide for Linux login
-* VPN access instructions & IT helpdesk links
+* VPN configuration steps & IT helpdesk contact information
-* SSH key management guide & security reminders
+* SSH key generation and management best practices
-* CI/CD pipeline documentation & access credentials
+* How to access the CI/CD documentation portal
+* Local development environment setup guides
+* How to request repository access
+* Team collaboration tools overview
+* Security best practices reminder